COVID-19 Scams Continue

 - Verify that information claiming to be from trusted organizations or government agencies is actually from these agencies – even so, don’t give out identifying information over the phone, through email, or via text message.

-Prevention is the best cure, and these steps will help you avoid some of the dangerous COVID-19 scams going around at the moment.
+Prevention is the best cure.
+These steps will help you avoid some of the dangerous COVID-19 scams going around at the moment.

 We’re Here to Help!

 As the nation begins to reopen, scams related to COVID-19 will continue.
-It’s important to remain vigilant and take steps to actively prevent fraud on your accounts.
+It’s important to remain aware.
+Equally important, take steps to actively prevent fraud on your accounts.
 As your credit union, we invest heavily in security systems to ensure the privacy and protection of your accounts.
 However, scams directly targeting people through text messages, emails, and phone calls still occur.

 If you feel you were a victim of a scam and your financial accounts are affected, please call (315) 671-4000 or chat with us as soon as possible.